 Sadly as of the latest BIOS version (for my Vostro 3450 at least), Dell has decided to revoke Boot Manager and exclude the USB boot feature while machine was in crisis boot mode.
 The latest known BIOS version for my particular machine that supported this feature was A04.
 It is possible to obtain the feature back by backporting the appropriate modules to newer BIOS versions, but I just prefer to have a custom A04 crisis recovery capsule to avoid the need for backporting.

 Our fellow comrade kasar or in other circles knows as capitankasar has put together a Windows PE (Bart PE) bootable image for BIOS crisis recovery via a Torito CD.
 You have to burn it to a bank CD/DVD.

-When you boot the CD up go to CMD and write repair, it wil start the flasher .. follow the onscreen instructions and you should be all set in a matter of couple of minutes.
+When you boot the CD up, go to CMD and write repair, it will start the flasher … Follow the onscreen instructions and you should be all set in the matter of a couple minutes.

 XPS L502x: http://www.mediafire.com/?z4lt1n56catjme6

 XPS L702x: point me to one ?